qkzk/fm/development.md

 - [x] add left tab current dir to right shortcut and vice versa
 - [ ] refactor status.set_second_pane_preview
 - [x] FIX: leave sort does nothing
-- [ ] Sort refactoring
-  - [ ] entering
-  - [ ] setting
-  - [ ] leaving aka reseting
 - [x] FIX: incomplete regex crashes
-- [ ] allow to change focus, only color the focused window border.
-Change focus with ctrl+hjkl or ctrl+arrow When a menu is opened, it should still be possible to navigate in files and preview or whatever Clicking an unfocused window should only give the focus, not execute anything

 - [ ] remove MOCP control from fm ???
 - [x] key which enter a mode should allow to leave it also.
 - [ ] display all specific binds for every mode with a key ?
+  - [x] second line for every mod, use default color
 - [x] in marks new, backspace (since del is annoying...) should erase a mark.
 - [x] marks help should be better

+## Version 0.1.26

+- [ ] merge sort & regex, display nb of matches, completion + flag on the fly
+  - [ ] Sort refactoring
+    - [ ] entering
+    - [ ] setting
+    - [ ] leaving aka reseting
+- [ ] display number of matches while searching
+- [ ] focusable windows
+  - [ ] move display to status ? it would be easier to know where I clicked
+  - [ ] allow to change focus, only color the focused window border.
+  - [ ] Change focus with ctrl+hjkl or ctrl+arrow
+  - [ ] When a menu is opened, it should still be possible to navigate in files and preview or whatever
+  - [ ] Clicking an unfocused window should only give the focus, not execute anything

 ## TODO